 \section{Introduction}

-In the context of multiwinner approval voting, fairness is typically understood in terms of proportionality: the elected committee should reflect, to an appropriate extent, the fraction of voters who share similar preferences or approval sets.
+In the context of multiwinner approval voting, fairness is typically understood in terms of proportionality: the elected committee should reflect, to an appropriate extent, the fraction of voters who share similar approval sets.
 This guarantees that sufficiently large groups of voters receive adequate representation, while preventing smaller groups from being disregarded.
 Proportionality axioms, like justified representation (JR) and extended justified representation (EJR), formalize this intuition and have become a central concept in the study of fairness in multiwinner elections.
 Given the size of the voter set $n$ and committee size $k$, a group of voters $S$ of size at least $n/k$ that agrees on a common candidate is called \emph{cohesive} and should be able to demand some form of representation in the committee.
-The Hare quota ($=n/k$) is deeply ingrained in the definitions of most proportionality axioms in multiwinner voting --- including JR and EJR, but also proportional justified representation (PJR) and full justified representation (FJR).
+The Hare quota ($=n/k$) is deeply ingrained in the definitions of most proportionality axioms in multiwinner voting, including JR and EJR, as well as proportional justified representation (PJR) and full justified representation (FJR).

-Nevertheless, there is a variety of situations where these proportionality axioms fail to capture intuitive fairness.
-JR demands that every cohesive group has at least one voter $v \in S$ who approves a candidate in the committee.
+Nevertheless, there are various situations where these proportionality axioms fail to capture intuitive fairness.
+JR demands that every cohesive group $S$ has at least one voter $v \in S$ who approves a candidate in the committee.
 Consider, for example, the election instance provided in \Cref{fig:jr_drawbacks_simple_example}.
-To be cohesive, the group has to contain at least $5$ voters.
+For the group $S$ to be cohesive, it must contain at least $5$ voters.
 It should be easy to see that the committee $W = \{c_3,c_4\}$ satisfies JR, and, thereby, disregards the groups $\{1,2,3,4\}$ and $\{7,8,9,10\}$.
 These groups fall just short of meeting the quota.
 This instance, however, permits a more balanced representation of all voters by selecting the committee $W' = \{c_1,c_2\}$.